Portland Street

 Portland Street (砵蘭街) is a popular street in Kowloon, Hong Kong.
 The street is the location of the business and retailing skyscraper complex, Langham Place, numerous restaurants and its red-light district.

 Geography

 Running north–south and parallel to (and west of) Nathan Road, a main thoroughfare up the Kowloon peninsula, Portland Street extends through the districts of Yau Ma Tei and Mong Kok in Kowloon.
 Approximately three-quarters of a mile (one and a fifth kilometres) in length, it spans between Boundary Street in the north and Man Ming Lane, at one block past Waterloo Road in the south.
 The street is directly accessible by the Prince Edward, Mong Kok and Yau Ma Tei stations of the MTR, Hong Kong's subway system.

 Except for a few small parks, the entire two-lane street is highly urbanised with dense pedestrian and motor traffic throughout most of the day.
 Like most north–south streets on the peninsula it is numbered south to north.

 Character

-Daytime on Portland Street c.
-2006.
+Neon signs in Hong Kong's Portland Street c.
+2007.
+Many of the neon signs which once lined the street have now been removed.